cosmos/ibc/spec/app/ics-interchain-queries/README.md

 #### Query lifecycle

-1) When the Cross-chain Querying module receives a query request, it calls `CrossChainQueryRequest`.
+1) When the Querying Chain receives a query request, it calls `CrossChainQueryRequest` of the Cross-chain Querying module.
 This function generates a unique identifier for the query, stores it in its `privateStore` and emits a `sendQuery` event.
 Query requests can be submitted by other IBC modules as transactions to the Querying Chain or simply executed as part of the `BeginBlock` and `EndBlock` logic.
 2) A correct relayer listening to `sendQuery` events from the Querying Chain will eventually pick the query request up and execute it at the Queried Chain.
 The result is then submitted (on-chain) to the Querying Chain.
-3) When the query result is committed at the Querying Chain, it is handed to the Cross-chain Querying module.
+3) When the query result is committed at the Querying Chain, this calls the `CrossChainQueryResult` function of the Cross-chain Querying module.
-4) The Cross-chain Querying module calls `CrossChainQueryResult`.
-This function first retrieves the query from the `privateStore` using the query's unique identifier.
+4) The `CrossChainQueryResult` first retrieves the query from the `privateStore` using the query's unique identifier.
 It then proceeds to verify the result using its local client.
 If it passes the verification, the function removes the query from the `privateStore` and stores the result in a public path.
 5) The query caller can then asynchronously retrieve the query result.

 #### Normal path methods